-Sophie Forbat, John Kaldor family collection: Art Gallery of New South Wales, 2011, 62 (colour illus.), 64, 69 (colour illus.). illustration on page 62 is a detail
+Sophie Forbat, John Kaldor family collection: Art Gallery of New South Wales, 'Christo', pg.62-77, Sydney, 2011, 62 (colour illus.), 64, 69 (colour illus.). illustration on page 62 is a detail

-Adam Free (Australia) (Author), Journey to now: John Kaldor art projects and collection, Adelaide, 2003, 40 (colour illus.), 60.
+Adam Free, Journey to now: John Kaldor art projects and collection, Adelaide, 2003, 40 (colour illus.), 60.

-Alexander Tolnay (Author), David Bourdon, Lawrence Alloway (Author), Wolfgang Volz, Christo and Jeanne-Claude: early works 1958-1969, 2001.
+Alexander Tolnay, David Bourdon, Lawrence Alloway and Wolfgang Volz, Christo and Jeanne-Claude: early works 1958-1969, Berlin, 2001.

-From Christo and Jeanne-Claude to Jeff Koons: John Kaldor Art Projects and Collection, Museum of Contemporary Art, Australia, 12 Dec 1995–17 Mar 1996
+From Christo and Jeanne-Claude to Jeff Koons: John Kaldor art projects and collection, Museum of Contemporary Art, Australia, 12 Dec 1995–17 Mar 1996

-Christo and Jeanne-Claude: early works 1958-1969, Martin-Gropius-Bau, Berlin, 08 Sep 2001–04 Nov 2001.
+Christo and Jeanne-Claude: early works 1958-1969, Martin-Gropius-Bau, Berlin, 08 Sep 2001–04 Nov 2001

-Journey to Now: John Kaldor Art Projects and Collection, Art Gallery of South Australia, 18 Apr 2003–06 Jul 2003.
+Journey to now: John Kaldor art projects and collection, Art Gallery of South Australia, Adelaide, 18 Apr 2003–06 Jul 2003

 John Kaldor Family Collection Artist Rooms #1 - Christo: